 1. Where do you see yourself in 5 years?

 This is a good prompt for thinking ahead.
-It’s possible that you don’t have a clear vision of where you want to be in 5 years.
-If you start with this prompt, you may discover things you didn’t even know you wanted.
-To make this prompt easier, start by thinking of where you are now and what things you would like to change.
+It’s very possible that you don’t have a clear vision of where you want to be in 5 years.
+Not many people do!
+If you start with this prompt, you may discover things you didn’t even know you wanted for your future.
+To make this prompt easier, start by thinking of where you are now and what things you would like to change going forward.

 2. Where would you prefer to be right now, and why?

-3. If you could be a character in any story, who would it be?
+3. If you could be a character in any story, who would you choose to be?

 Books and stories can quickly transport us to other worlds.
+That is the magic of them!
 Is there a story you love to get lost in?
-If you could be a character in that story, who would it be?
+If you could be any character in that story, who would it be?
 What personality traits does the character have that you admire?
 Where does the character live, and what does a typical day look like for them?

 4. What is my happiest memory?

 It isn’t always a simple task to choose a favorite memory.
 Maybe you have more than one, and that’s okay.
-The purpose of this prompt is to reflect on some of our favorite moments.
+The purpose of this prompt is to reflect on some of your favorite moments.
 What was it about these moments that made us happy?
-Describe the environment by using all five senses.
+Describe the environment by using all five of your senses.

-5. What is my biggest fear, and why?
+5. What is your biggest fear, and why?

 We all have fears that may sneak up from time to time, but we don’t always understand why we fear them.
 This prompt may encourage you to dive deep into your subconscious to analyze your fears.
 Sometimes, writing things out is an excellent way to change your perspective.
 It may be true that your fears aren’t so scary after all.